chrishokamp/neural_mt/README.md

 When using remote machines it is useful to launch the jobs from byobu, tmux or similar

+(3) Loading saved models and predicting

+To run a server with a simple prediction demo, do:

+    python -m machine_translation -m server <path_to_configuration_file>

 **Notes and Gotchas**

 - The `prepare_data.py` script tries to be smart about finding and extracting